 About

 I am a PhD candidate at the UW Department of Atmospheric and Climate Science advised by Alex Turner and Greg Hakim.
-I am interested in the role of atmospheric chemistry in modulating the abundance and lifetime of short-lived climate forcers.
-In my research, I use data-driven emulators of chemistry-climate models to investigate the production and removal rates of methane.
+I am interested in the role of climate processes and atmospheric chemistry in modulating the abundance and lifetime of short-lived climate forcers.
+In my research, I use a combination of theory and data-driven models to investigate the production and removal rates of methane.
 I focus mostly on past atmospheres before the instrumental record, in which in-situ observations of atmospheric composition are not available.

 I am currently a DOD National Defense Science and Engineering Graduate (NDSEG) Fellow.